Religious Diversity: How the Indian Army Sets the Gold Standard

 Sacred Principles: The Oneness of Mission and God

-Two central beliefs anchor the Indian Army’s ethos: the oneness of God and the sanctity of
+Two central beliefs anchor the Indian Army’s ethos: the oneness of God and the sanctity

 their mission.
-These principles transcend religious barriers, enabling soldiers to focus on
+These principles transcend religious barriers, enabling soldiers to focus

 their shared goals.
 A humorous yet telling instance occurred at Amarnath Yatra, where a